onoigboriapriscillia-healthcare/Causality-assessment/README.md

 # Causality-assessment
 Drug-adverse reaction relationship can be evaluated using structured causality methods such as the WHO-UMC system and Naranjo algorithm.

-1. What to assess in a case
+1. What to assess in a case:

 key factors: